FAQ

 -

 Each resident has four weeks of vacation divided into one- and two-week blocks.
-Vacation requests are taken before the start of each academic year and most requests are fulfilled, especially for significant life events (weddings, family vacations, etc.).
+Vacation requests are taken before the start of each academic year and most requests are fulfilled, especially for significant life events.
 Additionally, all graduating interns have a fifth week of vacation in the last week of June, before they start their junior year.
-During this additional week of vacation, many intern classes take a vacation together to various tropical destinations (e.g., Florida, Dominican Republic, and Cancun).
+During this additional week of vacation, many intern classes take a vacation together to various tropical destinations (with recent trips including Florida, Dominican Republic, and Cancun!).

 -

-All residents complete a scholarly activity, including research as part of their residency.
+Yes.
+All residents complete a scholarly activity as part of their residency.
 Our residents regularly present their work at regional and national meetings.
-At our institution there are a multitude of resources for research and great enthusiasm on the part of faculty for providing residents with meaningful research projects and support.
-Elective time may be dedicated to pursuing research interests as well.
+At our institution, there are a multitude of resources for research and great enthusiasm on the part of the faculty for providing residents with meaningful research projects and support.
+Elective time may be dedicated to pursuing research interests as well, and the research is tailored to the resident's interests.
+Our recent graduates have written chapters for major oncology publications, developed novel curricula on physical diagnosis and meaning in medicine, and performed clinical research in gastroenterology, among many projects in quality improvement and advocacy.

 -

 Quality improvement (QI) and patient safety are both heavily emphasized at UH Rainbow Babies & Children’s Hospital.
 Residents receive QI education longitudinally and learn the basic principles of the model for improvement and how to design a QI project during the first two years of residency so as to prepare them to complete a QI project by the end of their residency.
 This project may also serve as a scholarly activity.
-Additional rotations or elective in QI and safety cab be pursued and are encouraged.
+Additional rotations or electives in QI and safety are encouraged for interested residents!

 -